Actions and Detail Panel

 Free Citizenship Workshop

 American citizenship provides many privileges and protections: the right to vote, security against deportation, ability to bring more family to the U.S., increased job opportunities and more.
-Now you can get trusted help from a Department of Justice Board of Immigration Appeals (BIA) recognized organization to complete your citizenship application at the San Jose Public Library Alum Rock Branch.
+At this workshop, you will get help from a Department of Justice recognized organization to apply for citizenship, submit fee waivers, and prepare for the naturalization interview.

 Registration is required.